October Health – 2025 Report

 -

-Support Services: Provide accessible mental health resources and support services, like counseling and coaching, specifically tailored for neurodiverse individuals.
+- Develop accessible mental health support services, including counseling and group sessions tailored to the unique challenges faced by neurodiverse individuals.

 -